AshvinGudaliya/iOS-TicketBooking-Viper/README.md

 - Swift 5.0+
 - iOS 13.0+

-## Author
+## Contact

-Ashvin Gudaliya, ashvinkgudaliya@gmail.com
+**Author:** Ashvin Gudaliya,

+For any questions or feedback, please reach out to ashvinkgudaliya@gmail.com.